kekskurse/audiobookplayer/README.md

-I want to listen to Audobooks with my Mac.
+I want to listen to Audiobooks with my Mac.
 I have all Audiobooks in one Folder and as mp3 Files.
 So i wrote the following electron gui to play them (in realy ugly, just want it to work).

 # Use it
 Make sure you have the following folder Structure: